yabeda-rb/yabeda-datadog/README.md

 ## Installation

-This adapter send metrics to [Datadog API](https://docs.datadoghq.com/api/?lang=ruby) and requires to have and Datadog account with API key.
-You can obtain your Datadog API key in [Datadog dashboard](https://app.datadoghq.com/account/settings#api).
+This adapter sends metrics to [Datadog API](https://docs.datadoghq.com/api/?lang=ruby) and requires you to have a Datadog account with API key and application key.
+You can obtain your Datadog API keys in [Datadog dashboard](https://app.datadoghq.com/account/settings#api).
 For more information refer to [API documentation](https://docs.datadoghq.com/api/?lang=ruby#authentication).

 Add line to your application's Gemfile: